OSURoboticsClub/Rover_2016_2017/miniboard/README.md

 | None (blank)   |  H  |  H  |  H  |  H  |

 ## FPV Callsign Sender
 A morse-code audio stream of the callsign, to comply with FCC regs, on pin PE4.
+The callsign sender also uses timer 1.

 ## GPIO
 Several GPIO pins are included for future expansion.